Rogomi/Holton-Monocle-TechDoc/ios.md

   - `successSignUp()`
   - `googleSignIn()`

-- **ResetPasswordViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **ResetPasswordViewController** - lets the user reset their password.
   ##### Methods
   - `viewDidLoad()`
   - `didTapBackButton(_ sender: Any)`